steltenpower/ResearchToolsImprovementSuggestions/README.md

   - multi-touch
   - Version control is done through Git(hub), not from within atlas.ti (That is how more and more people work, also thanks through open science)
   - What are primary constructs, what are convenience things?
 Make that obvious somehow.
   - Focus on clear and powerful core concepts (it's just a few things).
-The thick 'quick' and massive 'full' manuals and the giant menus are confusing/scaring people
+The (even with tiny characters) thick 'quick' and massive 'full' manuals and the giant menus are confusing/scaring people